samipshrestha/pick-a-date/README.md

 1.How to use:

-	i.
-Just include date-picker.css and fonts.css and date-pick.js to your HTML file ii.
-Copy fonts folder to your project iii.
-Copy images folder to your project iv.
-Call datePick with your desired element selector
+	1. Just include date-picker.css and fonts.css and date-pick.js to your HTML file
+	2. Copy fonts folder to your project for custom fonts
+	3. Copy images folder to your project
+	4. Call datePick with your desired element selector
-		eg: $('#yourSelector').datePick()
+		eg: $('#yourSelector').datePick();
-	v.
-And its ready to use
+	5. And its ready to use

 2.Features: